-Template 1 - Banking book - Indicators of potential climate change transition risk: Credit quality of exposures by sector, emissions and residual maturity.
+Template 1: Banking book- Climate Change transition risk: Credit quality of exposures by sector, emissions and residual maturity.
 Fixed format.

-Institutions shall use the following instructions to complete template 1 set out in Annex XXXIX to this Regulation to provide information on the exposures that are more prone to the risks that institutions may face from the transition to a low-carbon and climate resilient economy.
+Institutions shall use the following instructions to complete ‘Template 1: Banking book- Climate Change transition risk: Credit quality of exposures by sector, emissions and residual maturity’ set out in Implementing Regulation 24/XXXX to provide information on the exposures that are more prone to the risks that institutions may face from the transition to a low-carbon and climate resilient economy.
 For the purposes of Article 449a of Regulation (EU) No 575/2013:

 (a) institutions shall disclose information on their exposures towards non-financial corporates operating in carbon-related sectors, and on the quality of those exposures, including non-performing status, stage 2 classification, and related provisions as well as maturity buckets;

 (b) institutions shall start disclosing information on scope 1, 2 and 3 emissions of their counterparties, if already available, including qualitative information in the narrative accompanying this template on the methodology and sources used for the calculation of those emissions.
+The coverage of portfolio with use of proxies (according to the Partnership for Carbon Accounting Financials - PCAF) (in %) should be reported in line with the PCAF methodology, i.e., every non-reported emission that is not based on a report from a counterparty, is by definition a proxy.
+This includes both, physical activity-based emissions and economic activity-based emissions.
 Where institutions are not yet estimating their counterparties’ emissions associated with their financing activities, including lending and investment activities, they shall disclose information on their plans to implement methodologies to estimate and disclose this information.
-Institutions shall start disclosing information in columns (i) to (k) of the template with first disclosure reference date as of 30 June 2024.

 Institutions shall include in the narrative accompanying the template, explanations on the information disclosed and the changes compared to previous disclosure periods, as well as any implications that those exposures may have in terms of credit, market, operational, reputational and liquidity risks for the institutions.

 Institutions shall include in the rows of the template the breakdown of the gross carrying amount of loans and advances, debt securities and equity instruments to non-financial corporations, other than those held for trading, by sector of economic activities using the Nomenclature of Economic Activities (NACE) codes, laid down in Regulation (EC) No 1893/2006 of the European Parliament and of the Council*11, based on the principal activity of the counterparty.
 They shall also include subtotals that aggregate the gross carrying amount of exposures towards sectors and subsectors that highly contribute to climate change.
-In particular, reference is made to the sectors listed in Sections A to H and Section L of Annex I to Regulation (EC) No 1893/2006, which include the oil, gas, mining and transportation sectors, as sectors that highly contribute to climate change, as specified in Recital 6 of Commission Delegated Regulation (EU) 2020/1818*12; and a subtotal of exposures towards “other sectors” not mentioned in that Recital.
+In particular, reference is made to the sectors listed in Sections A to H and Section M of Annex to COMMISSION DELEGATED REGULATION (EU) 2023/137, within those Sections B to D and G defined as fossil fuel sectors by Article 4 (153) of CRR, which include the oil, gas, mining and transportation sectors, as sectors that highly contribute to climate change, as specified in Recital 6 of Commission Delegated Regulation (EU) 2020/1818*12; and a subtotal of exposures towards “other sectors” not mentioned in that Recital.